skshashank74/Clustering-and-allocation/README.md

 # K-Means Clustering and Allocation
-Generating centre values and allocating the centres to new data
+Generating centre values and allocating the centres values monthly